-Omaha is the insurance capital of the United States.
-Mutual of Omaha, Berkshire Hathaway, Pacific Life — the big names are headquartered here.
-But behind those giants are hundreds of independent agencies doing the real ground-level work: quoting policies, processing claims, chasing renewals, and keeping clients happy.
+Omaha has long been one of the country's insurance hubs.
+Mutual of Omaha, Berkshire Hathaway, and Physicians Mutual are all headquartered here.
+But behind those giants are hundreds of independent agencies doing the ground-level work: quoting policies, processing claims, chasing renewals, and keeping clients happy.

 If you run one of those agencies, you already know the problem.
 The paperwork never stops.
 You're toggling between your AMS, carrier portals, email, and spreadsheets — all day, every day.
-And the stuff that actually grows your book of business (prospecting, relationship building, cross-selling) keeps getting pushed to "when I have time."
+And the work that actually grows your book (prospecting, relationship building, cross-selling) keeps getting pushed to "when I have time."

 The quoting process at most agencies is still painfully manual.
 A client calls, you pull their info, log into three or four carrier portals, re-enter the same data, wait for quotes, then compile everything into a comparison for the client.